The Agony of Butt Cramps

 suzyq707

 I also have butt cramps.
-I call them spasms, some are excruciating.
-I am in some kind of pain all the time now, anywhere from mild to moderate and then those spasms hit.
-I was supposed to have an MRI (2nd one) yesterday but cancelled due to the weather.
-Have seen several docs.
-One wanted me to see a back dr. The pain is not in my back.
+I call them spasms; some are excruciating.
+I am in some kind of pain all the time now, ranging from mild to moderate, and then those spasms hit.
+I was supposed to have an MRI (2nd one) yesterday but canceled due to the weather.
+I have seen several doctors.
+One wanted me to see a back doctor.
+The pain is not in my back.
 It is affecting the quality of my life.
-My pain is worse when I stand so I don't go anywhere.
+My pain is worse when I stand, so I don't go anywhere.
 It used to help if I sat down.
 But now I have pain sitting (like right now) also and even in bed.
 It starts in the rectum area and spreads through the right cheek.
-The scary part is a couple of times I have just started having pain in the left cheek.
-My rectum is sewed shut and I am not sure, but think I just have a stump.
-It is almost 3 years since my surgery.
+The scary part is that a couple of times I have just started having pain in the left cheek.
+My rectum is sewed shut, and I am not sure, but I think I just have a stump.
+It has been almost 3 years since my surgery.
 This started out soon after as just little twinges of pain and was told it is phantom pain and would go away.
 Well, it did not go away and keeps getting worse.
-My PCP wants me to go for physical therapy but I don't see how that would help.
+My PCP wants me to go for physical therapy, but I don't see how that would help.
 I am so glad I found this post.
 I have not been spending much time on the computer because of the pain when sitting.
 Unfortunately, these posts are not very encouraging that there is a cure for this.

 abagail1